-To attain the maximum results from a safety program, each of us must be dedicated to the idea that every accident and loss can be prevented.
-We must believe that it is worth our time and effort to prevent even one minor injury that could have been serious, or one minor damage incident that could have been a major loss.
+To attain the maximum results from a safety program, each employee must be dedicated to the idea that every accident and loss can be prevented.
+Everyone must believe that it is worth the time and effort to prevent even one minor injury that could have been serious, or one minor damage incident that could have been a major loss.